How to Treat a Bed Bug Rash

 How Does an Individual Get a Bed Bug Bite Rash?

 Bed bugs commonly infest summer cabins, especially at camps, hiking trail shelters and parks.
-Many times, when bed bugs are found in an urban home they can be traced back to a visit to one of these facilities.
+Many times, when they are found in an urban home they can be traced back to a visit to one of these facilities.

-Bed bugs reside in dark areas and crevices near the host.
+They reside in dark areas and crevices near the host.
 Their only food is the blood they obtain from the host.
-Hosts for the bed bug are many different species of vertebrates including canaries, poultry, guinea pigs, cats, dogs, mice, bats and unfortunately, man.
+Hosts for this bug are many different species of vertebrates including canaries, poultry, guinea pigs, cats, dogs, mice, bats and unfortunately, man.

-The bed bug feeds on the host while the host sleeps, generally just before dawn.
-Bed bugs will usually not be seen during the daylight hours unless the infestation is severe.
+These bugs feed on the host while the host sleeps, generally just before dawn.
+They will usually not be seen during the daylight hours unless the infestation is severe.

-The bed bug will secure itself to the host’s skin using its claws and then inserts it ‘beak’ into the skin of the host.
-The ‘beak’ of the bed bug consists of two tubes (stylets); one sucks up the host’s blood while the other injects saliva (venom) in the wound.
+This bug will secure itself to the host’s skin using its claws and then inserts it ‘beak’ into the skin of the host.
+The ‘beak’ consists of two tubes (stylets); one sucks up the host’s blood while the other injects saliva (venom) in the wound.

 This saliva assists in preventing the host’s blood from coagulating to keep it flowing.
 It also has an anesthetic to numb the feeding area on the host.
 This saliva is what causes the itching sensation on the host’s skin.